Blackmon, Cron power Rockies past NL East-leading Braves 7-6

 C.J.
 Cron also homered for the Rockies.

 Ozzie Albies homered for the second time in as many games for the NL East-leading Braves, who remained two games in front of the Philadelphia Phillies.
 Travis d’Arnaud added a homer in the ninth.
+It was the fifth consecutive one-run decision for the Braves.
+They have lost four of them.
+“We play the same game every day,” Braves manager Brian Snitker said.
+“We’ve been real successful, but we’re going through a stretch now where we’re not.
+You weather these storms.
+You fight through them and you keep working.
+We’re putting ourselves in a position and it can change just like that, where all of the sudden you’re getting the big hit or you’re getting the big pitch.”

 The Braves loaded the bases with one out in the top of the eighth off Daniel Bard, but Robert Stephenson relieved and limited the damage to a run on Dansby Swanson’s sacrifice fly.
 He struck out Joc Pederson for the final out of the inning.
+“That was pivotal,” Rockies manager Bud Black said.
+“Bases loaded, one out, up three.
+One hit there, the game goes a different direction.
+Good for (Stephenson).
+That was a big spot.”

 Carlos Estévez weathered a one-out solo home run by pinch-hitter d’Arnaud, retiring Albies and Jorge Soler on fly balls to the outfield for his fifth save in nine chances.